-A Knee Replacement is an operation that replaces a knee joint that has been damaged by arthritis or trauma.
-Your knee joint is a hinge joint between your thigh bone (femur) and your shin bone (tibia).
-The knee-cap (patella) moves along the lower surface of the femur.
-The joint is surrounded by cartilage, muscles and ligaments which enable the joint to move smoothly in its correct alignment.
+A Total Hip Replacement is an operation that replaces a hip joint that has been damaged by arthritis or trauma.
+Your hip joint is a simple ball and socket joint at which your thigh bone (femur) joins your pelvis at your acetabulum.
+The joint is surrounded by cartilage, muscles and ligaments, which allow the joint to move smoothly in all directions.

-Articular cartilage coats the joint surfaces allowing free flowing movement of the knee joint.
+Articular cartilage coats the joint surfaces allowing free flowing movement of the hip joint.
 Arthritis occurs when the cartilage lining the joint is worn away leaving the underlying bone exposed.
 The joint then becomes rough and distorted, resulting in pain and restricted movement.
 A limp often develops.
-As the joint begins to move incorrectly the thigh muscles become weak and wasted.
+As the joint begins to move incorrectly the thigh muscles become weak, wasted and tight.
 Physical activity often decreases resulting in further muscle wasting.